9dots/9dots.io-pages/Orf0usp.md

 org: 9dots
 objective: SWBAT create a motorized circuit to lift objects using littleBits and design an original solution to create a crane using limited supplies.
 id: "9dots-Orf0usp"
-blurb: "Students will practice the design process thinking to develop a solution for lifting legos off the ground using #littleBits #NGSS-MS-ETS1-2"
+blurb: "Students practice the design process thinking to develop a solution for lifting weights off the ground using #littleBits #NGSS-MS-ETS1-2"
 image: "http://uploads.9dots.io/OrwCi5T_md.jpg"
 fullImage: "http://uploads.9dots.io/OrwCi5T_lrg.jpg"
 attachments: